On the existence of Monge maps for the Gromov-Wasserstein problem

-Besides being an interesting mathematical question in itself and in addition to reducing the computational complexity of the problem, preferring Monge maps in the Gromov--Wasserstein setting is interesting for registration purposes via mappings in imaging, shape analysis and simulation based inference; see \cite{HurSimulationGWMonge22}.
-The interest of restricting the Gromov--Wasserstein problem to the class of mappings is discussed in \cite{MemNeedham22}, where it is shown that this formulation retains some properties of a metric \cite[Thm.~3]{MemNeedham22}.

-In sharp contrast with the optimal transportation problem, there are very few results that ensure the existence of a Monge map for the Gromov--Wasserstein problem, even in the particular cases considered in this work.
-For the inner product cost, \cite[Thm.~4.2.3]{vayer2020contribution} provides a positive answer for the scalar product cost under some assumptions which are nontrivial to check. \begin{proposition}[label=prop:sota-titouan]{Inner product cost: optimal map under condition}{} Let $n\geq d$, $\mu, \nu\in \Pp(\RR^n)\times \Pp(\RR^d)$ two measures of finite second order moment with $\mu\ll\Ll^n$.
-Suppose that there exists $\pi\opt$ solution of \cref{eqn:GW-inner-prod} such that $M\opt \defeq \int y\otimes x \dd\pi\opt(x, y)$ is of full rank.
-Then there exists an optimal map between $\mu$ and $\nu$ that can be written as $T=\nabla f\circ M\opt$ with $f: \RR^d \to \RR$ convex. \end{proposition}
+Besides being an interesting mathematical question in itself and in addition to reducing the computational complexity of the problem, preferring Gromov--Monge maps in the Gromov--Wasserstein setting is interesting for registration purposes via mappings in imaging, shape analysis, machine learning, and simulation-based inference \cite{HurSimulationGWMonge22,zhang2022cycle}.
+The interest of restricting the Gromov--Wasserstein problem to the class of mappings is discussed by \citeauthor{MemNeedham22} in \cite{MemNeedham22}, where it is shown that this formulation retains some properties of a metric (Theorem~3).
+Cases where doing so doesn't change the value of the \cref{eq:gw} optimization problem are discussed in \cite{memoli2022comparison}.\\ In sharp contrast with the optimal transportation problem, there are very few results that ensure the existence of a Gromov--Monge map for the GW problem, even in the particular cases considered in this work.
+The following \cref{prop:sota-titouan,prop:sturm,prop:sota-titouan-quad} ensure the existence of a Gromov--Monge map under restrictive conditions, either on the symmetry of the measures $\mu$ and $\nu$ or on the rank of a matrix that depends on an optimal correspondence plan, which is nontrivial to check in practice as we usually have no such plan beforehand.
+For the inner product case, one has the following result by \citeauthor{vayer2020contribution}: